quarkusio/resteasy-reactive-testsuite/README.md

 ### CTS Overview

-A Java EE 8 CTS is a set of tools and tests used to verify that a licensee's implementation of Java EE 8 technology conforms to the applicable specification.
+A Jakarta EE 8 CTS is a set of tools and tests used to verify that a licensee's implementation of Jakarta EE 8 technology conforms to the applicable specification.

 All tests in the CTS are based on the written specifications for the Java platform.
 The CTS tests compatibility of a licensee's implementation of a technology to the applicable specification of the technology.
 Compatibility testing is a means of ensuring correctness, completeness, and consistency across all implementations developed by technology licensees.
-The set of tests included with the Java EE 8 CTS is called the test suite.
+The set of tests included with the Jakarta EE 8 CTS is called the test suite.
 All tests in the CTS test suite are self-checking, but some tests may require tester interaction.
 Most tests return either a Pass or Fail status.
 For a given platform to be certified, all of the required tests must pass.
 The definition of required